All test sections

 When and who needs the test?

-- assessment of the state of the fetoplacental complex;
+- to assess the condition of the fetoplacental unit;

-- diagnosis of hormonally active tumors of the ovary, testis and adrenal glands.
+It is also indicated for the diagnosis of hormonally active tumors of the ovaries, testicles, and adrenal glands.

 Biological material